WjC1241/SpiderMonkey_Conference/README.md

-# Agent-Based Model to study the
+#  Agent-Based Model for Population Dynamics of spider monkeys

 This repository contains the source code for an agent-based model studying the effects of forest deforestation on brown-headed spider monkey populations.
 This repository contains the interactive version of the project produced to be presented in conferences.